Fluffernuttersandwich/Better7D2DbyFNS/README.md

 B. Consider changing your Video Setting Graphics to a lower grade like "High" or lower.

-B. Also, don't go monkeying around with graphic settings if you don't know what you're doing, or you will create errors.
+C. Also, don't go monkeying around with graphic settings if you don't know what you're doing, or you will create errors.

 For most players, turn off Dynamic Mesh, play on "High", and leave the rest alone!